 To find a team where I can fit in.
 In my first team, we were working in different places, 2 people in Prague, 2 in Brno, 2 in Ostrava and it was difficult to connect.
-In the second team, I always felt I am behind so that blocked me from developing a deeper connection with the team.
-I was always the only girl in the team but it is not the problem if I can find the right team members with whom I can communicate and connect with.
+In the second team, I always felt I was behind so that kept me from developing a deeper connection with the team.
+I was always the only girl in the team but it is not a problem if I can find the right team members with whom I can communicate and connect with.

 What do you find most important in team cooperation?

 That your teammates don’t make you feel small.
-Some people don’t do it on purpose but for example, if you ask a question about something they are too familiar with they would be shocked why would someone ask such a question.
-Then their reaction makes you feel like you’ve asked a very stupid question and you are to be fired soon.
+Some people don’t do it on purpose.
+But for example, if you ask a question about something they are too familiar with, they act shocked why someone would ask such a question.
+Then their reaction makes you feel like you’ve asked a very stupid question and that you might be fired soon.
 It is important not to take things personally and to ask all the “stupid” questions because that’s how you learn.

-What would be your advice to someone who is applying to the Bootcamp?
+What is your advice to someone who is applying to the Bootcamp?

 You should not expect that the Bootcamp will magically make you good at coding.
-Coding Bootcamp will help you to start the journey.
-You should also prepare yourself on your own before the Bootcamp starts.
-You need to take the Bootcamp seriously and give your best to learn the new knowledge to become a programmer.
+Coding Bootcamp will help you start the journey.
+You should also prepare yourself on your own before the bootcamp starts.
+You need to take the bootcamp seriously and do your best to learn the new knowledge to become a programmer.